chemeriov/chemeriov/README.md

 - 💬 Ask me about C++, Qt, or Unreal Engine
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: [this is my brother](https://github.com/LukeChemeriov)
+- 🌍 Nationality: Russian  🇷🇺 (don't hate on me for it tho)